 MIT J-PAL’s Work of the Future Initiative: Building a Future that Works for All

-J-PAL North America’s Work of the Future Initiative is convening leaders from academia, industry, the nonprofit sector, government, and philanthropy to address the biggest challenges facing many workers today, from automation to shifting labor market trends, and the role research can play in ensuring a prosperous future for all.
-The closed-door gathering will highlight J-PAL North America’s partnership with the Gerri and Rich Wong Family to advance an evidence-based approach to addressing challenges related to the evolving nature of work.
-The day of conversation, learning, and action will also serve as a strong foundation for future research partnerships.
+J-PAL North America’s Work of the Future Initiative convened leaders from academia, industry, the nonprofit sector, government, and philanthropy to address the biggest challenges facing many workers today, from automation to shifting labor market trends, and the role research can play in ensuring a prosperous future for all.
+The closed-door gathering highlighted J-PAL North America’s partnership with the Gerri and Rich Wong Family to advance an evidence-based approach to addressing challenges related to the evolving nature of work.
+The day of conversation, learning, and action also served as a strong foundation for future research partnerships.

-The event will feature an ongoing research partnership between an innovative workforce technology company and leading academic researchers to increase employment opportunities for individuals involved in the criminal justice system.
-Experts in the field from industry and academia will lead discussions on the power of research and experimentation to create policy change and the role—and imperative—of the private sector.
-An evening cocktail reception and fireside chat between Rich Wong and MIT Professor of Economics David Autor will conclude the event.
+The event featured an ongoing research partnership between an innovative workforce technology company and leading academic researchers to increase employment opportunities for individuals involved in the criminal justice system.
+Experts in the field from industry and academia led discussions on the power of research and experimentation to create policy change and the role—and imperative—of the private sector.
+An evening cocktail reception and fireside chat between Rich Wong and MIT Professor of Economics David Autor concluded the event.

-The discussions will be hosted at Accel's offices in Palo Alto.
+The discussions were hosted at Accel's offices in Palo Alto.
 The agenda can be found on the top right side of this page.

 About J-PAL North America’s Work of the Future Initiative:

 J-PAL North America is a regional office of the Abdul Latif Jameel Poverty Action Lab (J-PAL), a global network of researchers who use randomized evaluations to answer critical policy questions in the fight against poverty.
 Our mission is to reduce poverty by ensuring that policy is informed by scientific evidence.